The Birth Grounds Of Disc Golf In Alabama

 - ELEVATION - Very little out here.
 Maybe 3 or 4 holes dive or climb by around 10 feet.
 Mastin Lake is the only area course with a bunch of good elevation changes.

 - AVERAGE CHALLENGE - The difficultly out here is just south of average.
 As an intermediate player with about a 900 rating, I've been averaging about 4 down out here.
-Advanced players i've met seem to typically shoot 6 to 8 down or more.
+There are only four holes that will challenge advanced players; (1), (3) (7) and (17).
+I have personally birdied them all.
+Advanced players I've met seem to typically shoot 6 to 8 down or more, unless their talent is skewed heavily to throwing bombs.
+Those players sometimes can't break par.

-Other Thoughts: My 100th review of 2017 and now my current home course.
+Other Thoughts: This originally was my 100th review in 2017 and its now my current home course.
 This course is great for beginners through intermediate level players.
 Some advanced players will enjoy it too, as the lines require just enough thought to not make it a bore fest.
-Perfect for big groups with wide skill differences and for those looking to shoot a laid back round.
+Perfect for big groups with wide skill level differences and for those looking to shoot a laid back round.
 All stated, the biggest reason to check out Brahan Springs is the History.
-There are no older courses anywhere outside of California.
+There are no older basket courses anywhere outside of California.

 6 Helpful / 0 Not